 2.2.
 Scope of standard

 This standard is applicable to all forest* operations seeking FSC certification within Japan.
-The standard applies to all forest* types and covers timber and ecosystem services*.
-Non-Timber Forest Products (NTFP)* are not included in the scope of this document.
+The standard applies to all forest* types and covers forest products and ecosystem services*.
+With regards to Non-Timber Forest Products (NTFP)*, this standard is applicable to only those whose movement is confined within the Management Unit*.

 2.3.
 Background information on the standard development: